ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 ### What This Means for Audits

 Smart contract security audits are expensive.
-A significant portion of audit time on enum-heavy contracts goes toward verifying that every function that dispatches on a type covers all cases, which means manually tracing if-else chains and checking that no variant falls through to a silent default.
+On enum-heavy contracts, auditors spend real time verifying that every function that dispatches on a type covers all cases, manually tracing if-else chains and checking that no variant falls through to a silent default.
 This is tedious, error-prone work that scales with the number of functions and variants in a codebase.